 Taken as a whole her campaigning has clearly become racist.
 This term annoys her and she has threatened many people including the editor of Village over its use.

 Furthermore some of her supporters and others may have been incited, threatening the likes of Chu and autism campaigner Fiona Pettit O’Leary.
-The web carried a video, quickly removed, of someone showing how to use a scissors to see off immigrant antagonists and two teenage females walking in Dundrum, Co Dublin in mid-August, were attacked by a group of youths: eggs were thrown and one of the girl’s hijab was apparently pulled off.
+The web carried a video, quickly removed, of someone showing how to use a scissors to see off immigrant antagonists and two teenage females walking in Dundrum, Co Dublin in mid-August, were attacked by a group of youths: eggs were thrown and the hijab of one of the girls was apparently pulled off.

 For all the reasons above, O’Doherty should be prosecuted for incitement to hatred on racial grounds.
 Indeed, a Dublin City Councillor has lodged a complaint after O’Doherty suggested burning hajibs.